 The bull’s horn golden yellow pepper is a classic Italian heirloom, great for grilling, stuffing, for salads or for eating raw.
 Peppery flavor is neither hot nor very sweet.
 Fruit reach 8 inches in length and 2 inches in width.
 85 days.

-Ranked as the hottest pepper in the world by Guinness, and registering at over 1,500,000 scoville heat units, this is not a pepper for the timid.
+Ranked as the hottest pepper in the world by Guinness, and registering at over 1,500,000 Scoville heat units, this is not a pepper for the timid.
 The fruit average 1.5 to 2 inches in length and have a nice fruity flavor if you are able to dilute the heat in your favorite dish to something you can eat.
 Fruit look like a bumpy little devil with a pointed tail.
-Reaper seeds are difficult to germination and require a heating pad and thirty days just to sprout.
+Reaper seeds are difficult to germinate and require a heating pad and thirty days just to sprout.
 95 days.
-60% germination.